Staff and students from other universities

-University of Edinburgh Library has a reciprocal borrowing agreement with the Scottish Rural College Library (formerly Scottish Agricultural College Library).
+University of Edinburgh Library has a reciprocal borrowing agreement with Scotland's Rural College Library (formerly Scottish Agricultural College Library).

 OU staff and students can join the library through the SCONUL Access scheme, additional ID may be required.

-Staff and postgraduate research students from any othe SCURL institution can join University of Edinburgh Library.
+Staff and postgraduate research students from any other SCURL institution can join University of Edinburgh Library.
 Most participating universities now use the SCONUL Access scheme instead.

 If your university or college does not fall under any of the above reciprocal access schemes you can still join the library as a member of the public.